 If you have any concerns regarding your child's education, in the first instance please discuss it with the class teacher.
 If you feel that the matter has not been resolved, you should contact the Deputy Head.
 If it is still not resolved, you should contact the Headteacher.
 If you are still dissatisfied, you should address a formal complaint to the school's Governing Body.
 Copies of the LA's Official Complaints Procedure for the National Curriculum and Religious Worship can be obtained from the school.
 However, we do hope that your association with us will be happy and that if you have any concerns, we are able to discuss them to ensure that the matter is rectified.

-F.L.A.S.H. - Out of school club

-The Bellbird Primary School offers a Breakfast and After-school Club designed to provide out of school care for working parents.
-Breakfast club opens at 7.45 am and the After-school club runs until 6 pm.
-Both clubs have access to the playground and field area, and there are 2 dedicated rooms for their use.
-Further details and registration forms are included in the admissions paperwork at the beginning of your child's time at school.
-You can also email flash@thebellbird.cambs.sch.uk should you have any specific queries.

-Arrangements for Secondary Transfer

-Parents will need to apply for a place at their Secondary school of choice.
+Arrangements for Secondary Transfer Parents will need to apply for a place at their Secondary school of choice.
 Most children from our school attend Sawston Village College.
 Your wishes will be considered by the Local Authority who will reply in writing to such requests.
 The Bellbird has close links with Sawston Village College and much thought and effort is devoted to ensuring a smooth transition for all children from primary to secondary education.
 The Principal and Assistant Headteacher with responsibility for primary liaison at the Village College will visit our school to meet Year 6 children.
 All parents and children transferring to Sawston will have the opportunity to visit the school.

-Staff - Autumn 2020

-Leadership Team (and Child Protection Officers)

-Co-Headteachers Mrs Katie Kendall and Mrs Rebecca Pentney

-Deputy Headteachers Mrs Julie Martin (SENCO) a and Mrs Catherine Dix

-Teaching Staff

-Foundation Stage Robins Reception Ms Maja Rix / Miss Sarah Osborn

-Wrens Reception Mrs Frances Waddingham / Miss Sarah Osborn

-Key Stage 1 Wagtails Year 1 Mrs Jo Irons

-Sparrows Year 1 Mrs Karena Hunt

-Goldfinches Year 2 Mrs Geraldine Hines (EYFS/KS1 lead)

-Skylarks Year 2 Miss Emma Davies

-Key Stage 2 Doves Year 3 Mrs Sally Barron

-Swallows Year 3 Mrs Claire Chivers

-Swifts Year 4 Miss Bethany Latham

-Nightingales Year 4 Mrs Lucy Oakley / Mrs Terri Collins

-Kingfishers Year 5 Miss Rachel Davidson

-Herons Year 5 Mr Andrew White

-Owls Year 6 Miss Laura Guggiari (KS2 lead)

-Eagles Year 6 Mr Andrew Gilmore

-Teaching Assistants

-Mrs Eleanor Clapp Mrs Heidi Dawson Mrs Jessica Foster Mrs Margaret Jacobs Mrs Jane Jenkins Mrs Ruth Pruden Mrs Georgina Stock Mrs Katharine Percival Mrs Corina Wheeler Mrs Sadiya Khan Mrs Lisa Smith Mrs Vicki Simons Mrs Fiona Van Dok Mrs Stephanie Hasell Miss Annemarie Bush Mrs Lauren Fernandez Ms Lisa English Mrs Michelle Irwin Miss Emma Barron Mrs Charlotte King Mrs Jenny Bridgeman Miss Rosie Simonson Mrs Melanie Johnson Mrs Serena Pacey Mrs Charlotte King

-Administration

-Office Manager Mrs Diane Baslington

-Administration Assistants Mrs Kathryn Nightingale Mrs Lynne Tolhurst

-Miss Louise Harrison

-Midday Co-ordinator Mrs Charlotte King

-Midday Supervisors Mrs Kaptia Chowdhury Mrs Jessica Foster

-Mrs Avril Hutchcraft Mrs Sandra Davidson

-Miss Debbie Jackson Mrs Sadiya Khan

-Mrs Gwen Khoo Mrs Charlotte King

-Ms Serena Pacey Mrs Olga Nevskaya

-Miss Roni Rea Mrs Chelsea Pacey

-Catering Staff Mrs Anne McGrane Ms Monika Wata

-Mrs Jane Gray Mrs Paula Smith

-Caretaking Staff Mr Alin Foster Mrs Daniela Babjakova

-Mrs Sophie Kitchiner Ms Laura Barnes

-FLASH After School Club

-FLASH Manager Mrs Susan Saunders

-FLASH Deputy Leader Mrs Jessica Foster

-Breakfast Club Mrs Corina Wheeler

-Deputy Leader

-FLASH Assistants Miss Nicola Bond Mrs Jane Gray

-Miss Debbie Jackson Miss Rosie Simonson

-Mrs Alison Kent Miss Katie Searle

-Welcome from the Chair of Governors

-On behalf of the governing body I would like to take this opportunity to welcome all prospective pupils and their parents and carers to The Bellbird Primary School.

-The Bellbird was formed eleven years ago by the amalgamation of the long standing infant and junior schools into the brand new, purpose-build premises that we have today.
+Governing Body Welcome from the Chair of Governors On behalf of the Governing Body, I would like to take this opportunity to welcome all prospective pupils and their parents and carers to The Bellbird Primary School.
+The Bellbird was formed in 2007 by the amalgamation of the long-standing infant and junior schools into the brand new, purpose-build premises that we have today.
 We have been through a particularly exciting time for the school as we settled in.
 Now we all celebrate being able to offer our pupils the wonderful new environment for Soaring to Success!

-A school's governing body is accountable for setting the vision and strategic direction of the school, holding the head teacher to account for its educational performance, and ensuring that the school's financial resources are well spent.
-The governing body at The Bellbird meets twice a term and is composed of volunteers of staff, parents and other interested villagers who are closely connected to the school and who have the interest and welfare of the children as their primary concern.
+A school's Governing Body is accountable for setting the vision and strategic direction of the school, holding the head teacher to account for its educational performance, and ensuring that the school's financial resources are well spent.
+The Governing Body at The Bellbird meets twice a term and is composed of volunteers of staff, parents and other interested villagers who are closely connected to the school and who have the interest and welfare of the children as their primary concern.
 Would you be interested in becoming a school governor?
 From time to time, new openings in the governing body come up and are advertised.
 The most important quality a good governor needs is to care about the school and the children.
 New governors do not need to start out with specific skills relating to governing but are able to gain relevant knowledge by through the excellent free training courses for school governors provided by the Governor Services team at the Local Authority.
 Do let us know if you have any comments, feedback or suggestions on the governor's activity.
 We can be contacted through the school office.
-But whether your child is starting in Reception or joining us in a later Year, we are delighted to welcome you to The Bellbird.

-Dr Tim Wreghitt Chair of Governors

-The Governing Body
+But whether your child is starting in Reception or joining us in a later year, we are delighted to welcome you to The Bellbird.
+Dr Tim Wreghitt OBE Chair of Governors The Role of the Governing Body Further Governing Body information The way responsibilities are divided in a school is set out in the School's Articles of Government.

-Chair Dr Tim Wreghitt

-Vice-Chair Mr Duncan Mcfarlane Parent

-Governors Mr Phil O'Dell Community

-Mrs Katie Kendall Headteacher

-Mrs Sally Barron Staff

-Dr Katie Graham Community

-Mr Nick Silk Parent

-Mr John Rimell Parent

-Mr Henry Weir LA

-Mrs MaureenTsentides Parent

-Mrs Elizabeth Taylor Parent

-Ms Florence Rogiers Community

-Clerk Mrs Diane Baslington

-Cierk

-The Role of the Governing Body

-The way responsibilities are divided in a School is set out in the School's Articles of Government.
 In a well-managed school, the Head Teacher and the Governing Body work in a close partnership.